 This blueprint is being replicated today with QAnon and the Proud Boys, both prophesying a race war.
 Here is a Trump supporter in Pennsylvania:

-Roger: “A race war is coming.
+“A race war is coming.
 It will be black against white, Hispanic against white, and we will fight it out in the streets.”
-We’re Still Here” Jennifer Silva
+We’re Still Here: Pain and Politics in the Heart of America, Jennifer Silva

-“By predicting that poor whites would be massacred by the “black plague,” masters tried to scare white laborers into supporting the institution of slavery—regardless of what it did to their jobs or wages.”
-P292 Masterless Men, Kari Merritt
+“By predicting that poor whites would be massacred by the “black plague,” masters tried to scare white laborers into supporting the institution of slavery—regardless of what it did to their jobs or wages.” page 292, Masterless Men, Kari Merritt